 - Father’s Rights in Kansas City, Missouri in Lee’s Summit: Fathers have the same rights.
 Our Kansas City and Lee’s Summit lawyers can help.

 If you are not sure whether we can assist with your case, please feel free to contact us.
 We’d be glad to talk with you to see if representation might be possible.

-At this website, you can also read articles about family law, view informational videos, seminar videos, listen to our podcast, download our mobile application or view child support calculator for Missouri.
+At this website, you can also read articles about family law, view informational videos, and seminar videos, listen to our podcast, download our mobile application, or view the child support calculator for Missouri.
 We provide this information because we want to make information accessible to those in need.
-Having said that, it is still important to discuss the particulars of your individual matter with an attorney knowledgeable about family law.
+Having said that, it is still important to discuss the particulars of your matter with an attorney knowledgeable about family law.

-The attorneys that we offer at Stange Law Firm, PC have been recognized for numerous awards for divorce and in family law.
-Some of these awards include: Super Lawyers, Super Lawyer Rising Stars, Avvo Suburb Rating, Lead Counsel Rated, and many more.
-For more information about our lawyers and to see the awards they have earned, you can visit their individual biographies.
+The attorneys that we offer at Stange Law Firm, PC have been recognized for numerous awards for divorce and family law.
+Some of these awards include being name Super Lawyers Honorees, Rising Stars Honorees, and being named to The POWER List by Missouri Lawyers Media.
+For more information about our lawyers and to see the awards they have earned, you can visit their biographies.